tayormi/covid_tracker/README.md

 A simple Flutter app to track COVID-19 cases.
 The data we provide is collected from [World Health Organization (WHO)](https://www.who.int/), the US [Centers for Disease Control and Prevention (CDC)](https://www.cdc.gov), the [Chinese Centre for Disease Control and Prevention (ECDC)](http://www.chinacdc.cn/en/), [China’s National Health Commission](http://en.nhc.gov.cn/), and Chinese website DXY which provides regional case estimates faster than the national level reporting organizations.

-The [Nubentos API](https://store.nubentos.com/store/apis/info?name=API-nCoV2019&version=1.0.0n) was used to provide the data.
+The [The Virus Tracker API](https://thevirustracker.com/api) was used to provide the data.
 The [www.cdc.gov](https://www.cdc.gov) was used to provide the guides.

 <!-- <a href="http://download1523.mediafire.com/47ofh2ic5wdg/tk77cflsp5alb6j/app-release.apk"><img src="https://playerzon.com/asset/download.png" width="200"></img></a> -->